devChuk/devchukV2/_posts/2014-09-14-MhacksIv-and-College.md

 In the end, these are the cards I'm dealt and I can't fold.
 Although my college is lacking, I fortunately am able to self-teach myself the tools I need in order to work towards my dreams, as I always have.
 Even though there is no makerspace or prototyping lab here to allow me to build anything I want, it's not like a lack of resources stopped me before.
 That [wooden bike](http://devchuk.github.io/devchukV1/portfolio/miscellaneous/the_wooden_trike.html) I built was made in one night with only a handsaw, a drill, and a dismissal of common sense on a small coffee table.
 It's not going to be easy at all, but I'll try my best.
 Hopefully after many years I can look back at this and be able to say that I have stuck to my words.

-###Be relentless in the pursuit of a life worth the living.

 ~ Brian Chuk